-Call Wendy's CEO and urge him to join the Fair Food Program!
+Call Wendy's CEO and urge him to join the Fair Food Program on Oct.
+18!

-2. Ask if you can be directed to Mr. Brolick – Wendy’s CEO.
+2. Ask if you can leave a message for Mr. Todd Penegor, Wendy’s CEO.
 If they ask why or just don’t let you, you can say you have a comment about the company’s tomato purchasing policies – you’ll probably be redirected to customer service.

-3. Once you get someone on the line, give your statement.
-Feel free to offer your own personal comments, or use the script
+3. You'll likely be directed to his assistant, Lisa Spears.
+Once you get someone on the line, give your statement.
+Feel free to offer your own personal comments, or use the script provided.

 4. Let us know how it went using the form below!

 “Hi, my name is _______ and I’m calling to leave a message for Mr. Todd Penegor in support of the Coalition of Immokalee Workers.
 The CIW is a farmworker human rights organization that's calling on Wendy’s to end exploitation in their supply chain by joining the internationally-recognized Fair Food Program.
 I am currently participating in the national boycott of Wendy's because of your company's ongoing failure to join.
 I'm aware that farmworker women have requested to meet with Mr. Penegor to discuss the sexual violence faced by farmworkers in Mexico and Wendy's ongoing support of unchecked abuse; and that Mr. Penegor has yet to respond to them.
 Farmworker women will be travelling to your Dublin headquarters next Monday to personally ask Mr. Penegor and Wendy's to support their human rights, once and for all.
 I urge you to join the Program immediately.